hernantz/blog/content/its-the-competition-stupid.md

 ## Abstract

-I'm a libertarian who doesn't believe in justice, meritocracy, governments or free market.
-I just believe that higher degrees of freedom increase the chances of prosperity for the society, as whole, in the long run.

 Since high school I've always had the hunch that freedom was the obvious way for a society to progress in terms of efficiency, equality, wealth, knowledge and justice.
 I've been biased to justify everything as lack of freedom or as a consequence worth suffering because of an excess of freedom.

-I'm writing this post not to convince you of becoming a libertarian but to find a rational explanation on why I consider myself a libertarian and why I would continue to choose being one.
+I'm writing this post not to convince you of becoming a libertarian but to find a rational explanation on why I consider myself a libertarian and why I believe that higher degrees of freedom increase the chances of prosperity for the society, as whole, in the long run.

 ## ...And justice for all